 - Cutting calories or carbs?
 Me, too.
 This is just one example.

 - Tired of throwing out expensive food that’s past it’s prime?
 Check out my favorite idea about vacuum-packing lettuce.

 More about me…

 My obsession with small kitchen appliances started early in my career as a home economist.
 I taught microwave cooking schools and demonstrated Cuisinart food processors when they were just coming onto the market.
 I also love bread machines, vacuum-pack machines, blenders, slow cookers, and pressure cookers.
 I’ve been playing with these modern gadgets for years and long ago got over using them in traditional ways.
-Vacuum-packing romaine lettuce is a good example.
+Vacuum-packing romaine lettuce in a Mason jar is just one example.

 As a retired ultrasound technologist (my second career), I have plenty of time for cooking, blogging, Bible Study Fellowship, and my 5 grandkids.
 They all live locally.
 Thank you Lord!

 Thank you for visiting my website.
 I love reading your questions, polite comments (especially with ratings), and new kitchen secrets.

 If you prefer not to use the comment boxes, email me at pzrhodesathotmail.com.
 Look forward to hearing from you soon.